IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 color coded to provide visual feedback.
 The image below outlines the default color scheme.

->Note: This is the default color scheme, which can be modified using the Document Preview Settings tool on the canvas toolbar.
+>Note: This is the default color scheme, modifiable with the Document Preview Settings tool on the canvas toolbar.

 ![IMAGE](images/1-1-3/1-1-3_002-viewport-feedback.png)
 >1.
 Green geometry in the viewport belongs to a component which is currently